enderminyard/academic-page/_posts/2026-03-02-ide-design.md

   - ideation
 ---

 I am designing an integrated development environment for a programming language I authored called Starling.
 Starling is a user-friendly frontend for [Metamath](https://en.wikipedia.org/wiki/Metamath).
-(The Starling language is 50% done.)
+(The [Starling language](https://github.com/starlinglang/starling) is 80% done.)

 Starling is a language and proof assistant.
 The language will be text-based, like any language you use in Visual Studio Code.
 The Starling IDE, however, will replace Visual Studio Code.
 I find the design of Visual Studio Code to be unpleasant.
 I desire a more playful and visually enhanced coding experience.
 Starling IDE solves this problem by arranging and debugging code visually.